How Physarum polycephalum Inspired Network Optimization Algorithms

 Without a brain or nervous system, solves shortest-path problems between food sources by reinforcing efficient tubular connections and pruning redundant ones — recreating Tokyo’s rail network topology when food is placed at city locations

-In the language of biomimicry, this falls under the Sense › Coordinate behavior category — one of the most actively researched areas in bio-inspired engineering.
+In the language of biomimicry, this falls under the Sense › Coordinate behavior category.

 The Design Principle